Aider-AI/aider/docs/ctags.md

 modifying a pure function with no external dependencies.
 These work well because you can send GPT a self-contained request ("write a Fibonacci function") and it can create new code from whole cloth.
-Or you can send it an existing function implementation and ask for self contained changes ("rewrite the loop using list comprehensions").
+Or you can send it an existing function implementation and ask for self-contained changes ("rewrite the loop using list comprehensions").
 These require no context beyond the code being discussed.